 Making the decision to run a marathon can be quite a lonely journey.
-Once you’ve committed to the task, there is going to be many hours of training involved and for most of us that means running alone.
+Once you’ve committed to the task, there are going to be many hours of training involved and for most of us that means running alone.

 And while that’s fine – I actually find running alone a great way to clear my head and get some peace in this otherwise hectic city – sometimes you need additional motivation in the form of running buddies.